opencoff/ovpn-tool/README.md

       salt.
 This key is protected with a Key-encryption-key (KEK) derived from the expanded passphrase.
     * The salt and expanded passphrase are fed into Argon2i to derive the KEK.
-    * The DB encryption key is stored on disk as XOR of the KEK; a SHA256 checksum of the salt and KEK is stored alongside to verify that the user supplied passphrase is valid.
+    * The DB encryption key is stored on disk as an AEAD encrypted blob (AES-256-GCM).
+      The salt and KEK is stored in the DB.
     * In pseudo code, the above looks like so:
       ```python